 Concentration, also known as Memory, is a great family card game.
-It's easy to customize the rules make the game easier or more difficult, and younger players tend to be able to compete with older players because they generally excel at memory-based games.
+It's easy to customize the rules to make the game easier or more difficult, and younger players tend to be able to compete with older players because they generally excel at memory-based games.

 This is a game for 1 to 6 players.
 The only equipment necessary is a standard 52-card deck.
 The object of the game is to collect the most pairs of cards.

 Shuffle the cards and lay them on the table, face down, in a pattern (e.g. 4 cards x 13 cards).
-The youngest player goes first and play then proceeds clockwise.
+The youngest player goes first and plays then proceeds clockwise.
 On each turn, a player turns over two cards (one at a time) and keeps them if they match numbers.
 If they successfully match a pair of numbers, that player also gets to take another turn.

 When a player turns over two cards that do not match numbers, those cards are turned face down again and it becomes the next player’s turn.